Horizontal-org/Tella-P2P-Protocol/README.md

 `POST /api/v1/ping`

-This endpoint initiates a secure handshake between two devices during a manual connection process.
-It is used prior to register.
+This endpoint initiates a secure handshake between two devices during the manual connection process.
+It must be called before the register endpoint.
+Once called, both the sender and receiver display the verification screen.

 ### 3.2- Initial Registration

-should perform instantly after the ping request
+It should be performed after the ping request and once the sender has verified the certificate hash.

 `POST /api/v1/register`